AdobeDocs/analytics.en/help/analyze/ad-hoc-analysis/c-content-ref.md

 uuid: e14fb777-900a-4700-8dc7-56a45c678d29
 ---

-# Build segments

 >[!IMPORTANT]
 >
->Adobe is moving Ad Hoc Analysis to end-of-life status on March 1, 2021.
-[Learn more...](https://adobe.ly/discoverworkspace).
+>Adobe is moving Ad Hoc Analysis to end of life on March 1, 2021.
+[Learn more](https://adobe.ly/discoverworkspace)

 Ad Hoc Analysis integrates with the Analytics Segmentation environment, allowing you to build, share, manage, and apply visitor segments across Adobe products.
 Ad Hoc Analysis provides a Java-based user interface for its Segment Builder and Segment Manager identical to the web-based tools used by other Analytics tools, matching server calls and providing the same features and functionality from a Java-based console.